 If your child isn’t accepted into their dream school, understand that they will have a hard time facing the rejection once it is made public.
 This applies to reactions from family members as well as their school friends.
 Facing the reality that their dream future didn’t accurately reflect what is happening is hard, and they will need your support.

 Even if your child is admitted into their first choice college, make sure they handle the notification with class.
-Avoid posting the letter all over social media, and handle informing close family members or friends carefully.
+Avoid posting the college acceptance letter all over social media, and handle informing close family members or friends carefully.
 While the accomplishment should be celebrated, other students who haven’t been accepted to their dream school may be resentful.
 And a jealous person may act irrationally.

 Remind your child about handling the news tactfully, and discourage them from blatant bragging.
 Ultimately, it is still early in the college acceptance process, so many other high school students are waiting for news that simply hasn’t arrived yet.
 And bragging can increase the anxiety of those who haven’t heard about their application as well as frustrate those who have received rejection letters.